TBye101/MagicalLife/README.md

 5. Open the solution, and set the solution configuration to *debug, x64*.
 6. That's all!

-Hint: Due to something weird with Monogame in Visual Studio, I advise *building* everytime you make a code change and want to run this game.
-Hitting *start* doesn't always seem to compile your changes when working with Monogame.
+Hint: Due to something weird with Monogame in Visual Studio, I advise *building* the GUI or Dedicated server (Depending on what you want to debug) everytime you make a code change and want to run this game.
+Hitting *start* doesn't always seem to compile your changes/insert breakpoints when working with Monogame.

 # Vision